rohinchandra-li/Viva/Viva/engage/engage-365-copilot-adoption-platform.md

 For Viva Engage admins, the Home page displays introductory content about the Copilot upgrade.

-If your network doesn't have the Copilot community set up, and Copilot licensing is in place, take the following steps:
+If your network doesn't have the Copilot community set up, take the following steps:

 1. Under the admin banner in Viva Engage, select **Launch early adopters**.